Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Numerical Experiments

 \subsubsection{Gaussian Sensing Matrix}

 Here we use the same method in Part B to obtain Gaussian matrix $A$.
-Parameter $r$ and sparsity $k$ are in the same set $\{ 0 \ \ 0.2 \ \ 0.4 \ \ 0.5 \}$ and $\{ 5 \ \ 8 \ \ 11 \ \ ... \ \ 35 \}$.
+Parameter $r$ and sparsity $k$ are in the same set $\{ 0 , \ 0.2 , \ 0.4 , \ 0.5 \}$ and $\{ 5 , \ 8 , \ 11 , \ ... , \ 35 \}$.
 Due to the presence of noise, it becomes harder to accurately recover the original signal $x$.
 So we tune down the requirement for a success to relative error $\frac{\|x^r - x\|}{\|x\|} \leq 10^{-2}$.

-The numerical results are shown in Fig. \ref{figure:Gaussian noise}.
-In this experiment, TL1IT-s2 again has the best performance, with half thresholding algorithm as the second.
-At $r = 0$, both TL1IT schemes are robust and recover signals successfully in almost all runs, which is the same case in both noisy and noiseless conditions.
+The numerical results are shown in Figure \ref{figure:Gaussian noise}.
+In this experiment, TL1IT-s1 again has the best performance, with half thresholding algorithm the second.
+At $r = 0$, TL1IT-s1 scheme is robust and recovers signals successfully in almost all runs, which is the same case under both noisy and noiseless conditions.